KodyAnderson1/CanvasQuizFileGenerator/README.md

 ---

-This project helps parse, create, and save quizzes in various formats, such as text, markdown, JSON, YAML, and supports Quizlet import from Canvas `.html` files.
+This project helps parse and save quizzes in various formats, such as text, markdown, JSON, YAML, and a Quizlet import friendly textfile.
+Generated from Canvas `.html` files.
 The `.html` file must be the quiz itself, not a submission page or any other page that loads the quiz as a secondary item.

-**Currently supports multiple choice, matching, multiple answer (selection box), and multiple short answer questions.**
+**Currently supports multiple choice, matching, multiple answer (selection box), short answer, and multiple short answer questions.**

 ## Table of Contents